phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 673948
+#Total Number of Tweets: 1424141
-#Number of Clinton Tweets: 485769
+#Number of Trump Tweets: 674617
-#Number of Rubio Tweets: 191066
+#Number of Clinton Tweets: 485986
-#Number of Sanders Tweets: 186129
+#Number of Rubio Tweets: 191187
-#Number of Carson Tweets: 105974
+#Number of Sanders Tweets: 186285
-#Number of Bush Tweets: 71243
+#Number of Carson Tweets: 106054
-#Total Number of Tweets:
+#Number of Bush Tweets: 71301
 ---